lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## Composite Design Philosophy

 Composite algorithms, as defined in this specification, follow the definition in [RFC9794] and should be regarded as a single algorithm that performs a single cryptographic operation typical of a digital signature algorithm.
 This generally means that the complexity of combining algorithms can and should be handled by the cryptographic library or cryptographic module.
-The design intent is that protocols such as PKCS#10 [RFC2986], CMP [RFC4210], X.509 [RFC5280], the CMS [RFC5652], and the Trust Anchor Format [RFC5914] can treat composite algorithms as they would any other algorithm without the protocol layer to have any "hybrid-awareness".
+The design intent is that protocols such as PKCS#10 [RFC2986], CMP [RFC9810], X.509 [RFC5280], the CMS [RFC5652], and the Trust Anchor Format [RFC5914] can treat composite algorithms as they would any other algorithm without the protocol layer to have any "hybrid-awareness".
 This is a property referred to as "protocol backwards-compatibility".

 Discussion of the specific choices of algorithm pairings can be found in {{sec-rationale}}.

-In terms of security properties, we consider the two security properties EUF-CMA and SUF-CMA, which are treated more rigorously in {{sec-cons-eufcma}} and {{sec-cons-sufcma}}.
-As a simplified summary; Composite ML-DSA will be EUF-CMA secure if at least one of its component algorithms is EUF-CMA secure and the message hash PH is collision resistant.
+In terms of security properties, we consider the two security properties existential forgery against a chosen message attack (EUF-CMA) and strong unforgeability against a chosen message attack (SUF-CMA), which are treated more rigorously in {{sec-cons-eufcma}} and {{sec-cons-sufcma}}.
+As a simplified summary; Composite ML-DSA will be EUF-CMA secure if at least one of its component algorithms is EUF-CMA secure and the pre-hashed message representative `PH` is collision resistant.
 SUF-CMA security of Composite ML-DSA is more complicated.
 While some of the algorithm combinations defined in this specification are likely to be SUF-CMA secure against classical adversaries, none are SUF-CMA secure against a quantum adversary.
 This means that replacing an ML-DSA signature with a Composite ML-DSA signature is a reduction in security and should not be used in applications sensitive to the difference between SUF-CMA and EUF-CMA security.
 Composite ML-DSA is NOT RECOMMENDED for use in applications where it is has not been shown that EUF-CMA is acceptable.
 Further discussion can be found in {{sec-cons-non-separability}}.